RunlevelConsulting/Automate-Instagram-Uploads/README.md

 ### User Agents
 The Python script sets a fake User Agent for Selenium.
 Instagram may start to get wise that people are using this tool and bad things could happen, one method to avoid this would be to modify the **user_agent** variable in the script to another mobile phone user agent.
 See [alternatives](https://deviceatlas.com/blog/mobile-browser-user-agent-strings).

+### Two-Factor Authentication
+This won't work with it switched on.

 ### Not Working?
 If no image is being uploaded, ditch your container and  run: